Martin Offiah: 1987–91: Widnes

 Offiah was spotted by Widnes coach Doug Laughton playing in the Middlesex Sevens, and was signed by the club to play rugby league for the 1987–88 season.
 Alex Murphy had been interested in acquiring Offiah from rugby union, but the board of directors at St. Helens infamously referred to Offiah as an "uncoordinated clown" and the interest was not followed up with action.
 Within months, he became the most talked-about winger since Billy Boston for his lightning speed and try-scoring; at Widnes he forged a reputation as a devastating winger, helping the team win both the Championship and Premiership.
 He ended his début season with 42 tries, making him the league's top try scorer, also breaking the club record held by Frank Myler for most tries scored in a season.
 He received the Man of Steel award for his efforts.

 He was also rewarded with a place in the 1988 Great Britain Lions tour of Australasia, where he played in all three Tests of the Ashes series which was lost to Australia.
 While on tour with the Lions, Offiah took part in a 100-metre match race at Wentworth Park in Sydney against Australian flyers Dale Shearer and John Ferguson (Ferguson replaced Greg Alexander who was forced to withdraw through injury).
-Confirming his standing as the fastest player in rugby league, Offiah easily won the race from Shearer and Ferguson.
+Offiah easily won the race from Shearer and Ferguson.

-In the 1988–89 season, Widnes won the Championship and Premiership for the second successive year, and Offiah was once again the league's top try scorer with 58 tries in 41 games.
+In the 1988–89 season, Widnes won the Championship and Premiership for the second successive year, and Offiah was again the league's top try scorer with 58 tries in 41 games.
 He played in Widnes' 6–12 defeat by Wigan in the 1988–89 John Player Special Trophy final Burnden Park in Bolton.

 He then spent the summer in Australia playing for Eastern Suburbs.
-He scored a try on his NSWRL début against Western Suburbs, and went on to score nine tries in 12 games for the club before returning to Widnes a feat only surpassed by Steven Nolan.
+He scored a try on his NSWRL début against Western Suburbs, and went on to score nine tries in 12 games for the club before returning to Widnes.

 During the 1989–90 season, Offiah played for Widnes on the wing in their 1989 World Club Challenge victory against the visiting Canberra Raiders.
 Offiah scored a try in Widnes' 24–18 victory over Salford in the 1990 Lancashire Cup final.

 In 1991, Offiah had a second spell in Australia, this time playing for St George Dragons.
 He scored 11 tries in 14 games, including a hat trick against his former club, Eastern Suburbs.

-Over four seasons at Widnes Offiah scored a total of 181 tries in 145 games.
+Over four seasons at Widnes Offiah scored 181 tries in 145 games.